 When you have found the right coach, the next step is to get on the same page.
 The coach and client need to align expectations.

 At Session, the coach’s responsibility is to help the client discover, clarify, and align their career and business goals.
-Their job is to encourage self-discovery, bring client strengths into play, and leverage their knowledge and experience to support the achievement of goals.
+Their job is to encourage self-discovery, bring client strengths into play, and leverage their knowledge and experience to support the achievement of goals, including the goals of the organization.
 This is enhanced by providing clarity on the roles of the coach and client.

 Through the clarification process, it needs to be transparent to the client that in order for them to get the most out of the coaching journey, they need to commit to communicating honestly.
 They need to stay open to feedback and assistance.
 They will need to create the time and energy to participate fully in the process.
 It also ought to be clear that it is the client’s responsibility to acknowledge and address issues discussed in sessions.